onyx-sketch/transitforge-tourism-content/README.md

 We demonstrate the product through **Lerato**, a first-time traveller beginning in Pretoria.

 Before boarding, Lerato opens Rails & Roots and signs in to the prototype.
 She can look at the available journey choices, including separate journeys published by Rovos Rail and The Blue Train.
-For this demonstration, she chooses the TransitForge experience connecting a Gautrain ride, a Johannesburg interchange and a simulated journey towards Cape Town, which Rails and Roots preloads before she boards on the train or begin her journey
+For this demonstration, she chooses the TransitForge experience connecting a Gautrain ride, a Johannesburg interchange and a simulated journey towards Cape Town, which Rails and Roots preloads before she boards on the train or begin her journey.

 As she travels, Rails & Roots helps her in four ways: